 Okanogan County Washington water contamination Posted about 2 years ago

 Just moved into home closed for 1 1/2 years .
 Has well water, everything is orange with brown water.
 What can I do to clean and drink the water

 Hi, My name is Adam and I am a 7th grader doing a science project on water filtration.
 I am testing a commercial instant sip filtration type product with tap water with a homemade water filter.
 Can you provide any coliform bacteria kits to test drinking water safety?
 Or do you sell them at a good price.
 I am in Columbus, Ohio so my mom or dad could come pick them up at an office there at campus.
 Thank you very much.
 Please respond on my parents email below.

-Franklin County Ohio Posted over 2 years ago
+Franklin County Ohio Posted about 3 years ago

 I would like a complete well water test performed on my rural home water supply.
 I would like one from someone that is not trying to sell me something.